lambdaisland/kaocha-cljs/README.md

 Kaocha-cljs provides basic ClojureScript support for the Kaocha test runner.
 It can run tests in the browser or in Node.js.
-It does this under the hood using the built-in ClojureScripr REPL implementations for the browser or for node.
+It does this under the hood using the built-in ClojureScript REPL implementations for the browser or for node.

 This approach makes it fairly easy to set up, but also fairly limited and inflexible.